jonlpersson/ed-latimore/site/_posts/2022-01-04-why-you-can't-make-friends.md

 In this post, we’ll talk about the reasons why you’re having a hard time attracting good friends and how to change it.

-{% include widgets/toc.html 	heading="Why can’t I make friends" 	list-items="Your mindset sucks, You lack self-awareness, You’re ruled by anxiety, You’re avoiding people, Your relationship is holding you back, You chose the wrong hobbies" 	list-ids="your-mindset-is-poor, you-have-a-chronic-lack-of-self-awareness, your-social-anxiety-is-getting-the-best-of-you, youre-actively-avoiding-discomfort, youre-in-a-committed-relationship, you-dont-have-the-right-hobbies" %}
+{% include widgets/toc.html heading="Why can&rsquo;t I make friends" list-items="Your mindset sucks, You lack self-awareness, You&rsquo;re ruled by anxiety, You&rsquo;re avoiding people, Your relationship is holding you back, You chose the wrong hobbies" list-ids="your-mindset-is-poor, you-have-a-chronic-lack-of-self-awareness, your-social-anxiety-is-getting-the-best-of-you, youre-actively-avoiding-discomfort, youre-in-a-committed-relationship, you-dont-have-the-right-hobbies" %}

 ## Your mindset is poor